 Bake 14-18 minutes or until edges are lightly browned.
 Let stand 1 minute on cookie sheets; remove to cooling rack.
 Cool completely.

-Combine all glaze ingredients in small bowl with wire whisk until smooth.
+Combine all glaze ingredients in bowl with whisk until smooth.
 Drizzle over cookies.

 *Substitute 1/2 cup of your favorite flavor jam.

 This is an annual favorite of ours since I first found the recipe on the inside of the butter box in 1996!For those of you who have had trouble: use room temperature butter, mix very well with sugar then proceed.
 Once mixed, chill very well.
 When ready to roll, use small batches (after mixing I wrap the 3 to 4 sections of dough in plastic wrap) so that the cookies don't flatten out too much while baking.
 I make small cookies and repair any cracks in the dough after making the thumbprints so the jam doesn't ooze out the sides.
 Lots of other good tips listed by others here!